jeffreykegler/hoonlint/misc/jogging.md

 in this document.
 Code, or practices which do not meet this standard we will call **non-standard**.
-One pragmatic consequence of non-standard code or practices is that, by default, they may draw warnings from the hoon toolkit.
+One pragmatic consequence of non-standard code is that, by default, it may draw warnings from the hoon toolkit.

-It is expected that, even in the most carefully written hoon code, non-standard practices will occur.
+It is expected that, even in carefully written hoon code, non-standard practices will occur.
+For this reason, at points,
+we will be careful to define
-For this reason, much attention is given in this document to defining its terms so that they are meaningful even when applied to non-standard code.
+terms in such a what that they are meaningful even when applied to non-standard code.

 ### Jogging hoons